For a good overview, see Nutrients in the Vegan Diet – from the Vegan Society UK.

 Omega 3 and 6:

-- Sources include chia seeds, ground linseed, hemp seeds, walnuts and rapeseed oil.
+- Plant-based sources include chia seeds, ground linseed, hemp seeds, walnuts and rapeseed oil.

 - Read more about Omega 3 & 6 here.